ziptyze/qmk_holding/qmk/pi40/readme.md

 ## Bootloader

-Enter the bootloader in 3 ways:
+Enter the bootloader in 2 ways:

-* **Bootmagic reset**: Hold down the key at (0,0) in the matrix (usually the top left key or Escape) and plug in the keyboard
+* **Bootmagic reset**: Hold down the key at (0,0) in the matrix, the top left key, and plug in the keyboard
-* **Physical reset button**: Briefly press the button on the back of the PCB - some may have pads you must short instead
+* **BOOTSEL button**: Hold down the BOOTSEL button on the pico, and plug in the keyboard
-* **Keycode in layout**: Press the key mapped to `RESET` if it is available